uuhhhh/Learning/README.md

 Note that when creating the velocity sources for an entity's movement, some desired behaviors are not independent of these components.
 For example, my player can also jump and drag on walls, but these are both things that are affected by gravity, something already covered by `Falling`.
-So, instead of creating a velocity source for these behaviors, you would want to create an " intermediate" (they currently don't have a common superclass/interface) that calls the methods of the relevant velocity source(s) to affect velocity.
+So, instead of creating a velocity source for these behaviors, you would want to create an "intermediate" (they currently don't have a common superclass/interface) that calls the methods of the relevant velocity source(s) to affect velocity.
 For example, the intermediates `Jumping` and `WallDragging` (located in `Scripts/Entity/Physics/Intermediate/`) call upon `Falling`'s methods to affect falling velocity.